PixarV/terraform-provider-r4/website/docs/d/cloudtrail_service_account.html.markdown

 # Data Source: aws_cloudtrail_service_account

+-> This resource is currently unsupported by CROC Cloud.

 Use this data source to get the Account ID of the [AWS CloudTrail Service Account](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-supported-regions.html) in a given region for the purpose of allowing CloudTrail to store trail data in S3.